jpdiv-code/ginec/README.md

 - Register-to-register moves
 - Immediate loads (8-bit and 16-bit)
 - Load/store between registers and RAM
-- Load from ROMA into registers or RAM
+- Load from ROMA into registers
+- Push/pop to/from stack in RAM (immediate and register forms)

 #### Integer Arithmetic (16-bit)
 - Addition, subtraction